lowrycode/ski-arise-project/README.md

 ![Key for the icons shown at the top of the All Packages page](assets/images/readme/icons-key.jpg)

 The colours of these icons were chosen to enhance their meaning.
 For example, the beginners icon is green because they will want to access the easiest slopes (which are categorised in Europe by the colour green).
+Using different colours for each icon also makes it easier to spot when browsing the packages.

 ## 7. Performance